RohitMacherla3/human-emotion-detection/README.md

 ### Training and Optimization

-All the model were trained for 30 epochs with an initial learning rate of 0.01 (5e-5 for Vision Transformer).
-Adam was used as the optimizer to train to minimize the categorical cross entropy loss.
+All the models were trained for 30 epochs with an initial learning rate of 0.01 (5e-5 for Vision Transformer).
+Adam was used as the optimizer to train to minimize the categorical cross-entropy loss.
-Below are the configuration:
+Below are the configurations:
 1. BATCH_SIZE:32
 2. IM_SIZE: 256
 3. LEARNING_RATE: 0.001